ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 We still need to know all motor commands and option.
 But until LEGO releases its SDK there is at list this way to extend the number of motors available to the EV3.
-And if rumours are true, the next generation of LEGO Power Functions and Mindstorms will both share some components with the WeDO 2.0 (the Hub is already announcing itself as "LEGO Power Functions 2" device) so this might be just the start.
+And if rumours are true, the next generation of LEGO Power Functions and Mindstorms will both share some components with the WeDo 2.0 (the Hub is already announcing itself as "LEGO Power Functions 2" device) so this might be just the start.